petersm3/buildtassel3/README.md

       'outputdir'/referencegenome directory.
 If you have other
       "real" chromosomes perform a separate TASSEL run.
       See: https://bitbucket.org/khyma/igd_public
-      For reference genomes with extrachromosomal scaffolds,
-      there is no relationship between the marker rs# in the hapMap file and marker scaffold or position.
+      For reference genomes with extra chromosomal scaffolds, there is no relationship between the marker rs# in the hapMap file and marker scaffold or position.
 For more details see:
       'outputdir'/referencegenome/README.txt